 Satisfactory Academic Progress

 To be eligible for financial aid, a student must be in good academic standing, making satisfactory progress toward the completion of a certificate or degree, within a maximum time frame.
-Students are evaluated annually following the springsemester of the academic year to insure the minimum standards are met.
+Students are evaluated annually following the spring semester of the academic year to ensure the minimum standards are met.
 Students failing to meet the minimum standards will progress through the aid statuses defined as follows: